 Day 12: Departure

-Our Tour begins after dinner in the lobby of our hotel near Heathrow where our leaders will meet the group to discuss the upcoming trip and the next day’s activities.
+Our England Birds & Gardens tour begins with dinner at our hotel near Heathrow where our leaders will meet the group to discuss the upcoming trip and the next day’s activities.

 In the morning, we visit the Royal Horticultural Society’s garden at Wisely.
 Wisley is reputedly Britain’s premier demonstration garden with 97ha (240 acres) offering a fascinating blend of the beautiful and practical in horticulture that incorporate innovative designs and cultivation techniques.
 In the trials area, the finest flowers and vegetables are selected from the countless new introductions for the society’s AGM worthiness.
 Cultivation techniques, such as composting or pleaching, are demonstrated, and a series of model gardens answers the needs of a variety of landscaping conditions.